Pevonedistat, Irinotecan, and Temozolomide in Treating Patients with Recurrent or Refractory Solid Tumors or Lymphoma

 II.
 To assess the biologic activity of pevonedistat.

 OUTLINE: This is a dose escalation study of pevonedistat.

-Patients receive pevonedistat intravenously (IV) over 60 minutes on days 1, 8, 10, and 12, temozolomide orally (PO) daily on days 8-12, and irinotecan hydrochloride IV over 90 minutes on days 8-12 of cycle 1.
-Beginning cycle 2, patients receive pevonedistat IV over 60 minutes on days 1, 3, and 5, temozolomide PO daily on days 1-5, and irinotecan hydrochloride IV over 90 minutes on days 1-5.
+Patients receive pevonedistat intravenously (IV) over 60 minutes on days 1, 8, 10, and 12, temozolomide orally (PO) daily on days 8-12, and irinotecan IV over 90 minutes on days 8-12 of cycle 1.
+Beginning cycle 2, patients receive pevonedistat IV over 60 minutes on days 1, 3, and 5, temozolomide PO daily on days 1-5, and irinotecan IV over 90 minutes on days 1-5.
 Treatment repeats every 28 days for cycle 1 and 21 days for subsequent cycles for up to 17 cycles in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up periodically.

 Jennifer Haunani Foster

 - Secondary IDs NCI-2017-01229

 - Clinicaltrials.gov ID NCT03323034